prb28/vscode-amiga-assembly/README.md

 ### Motorola 68K Assembly Language Support
 This feature is based on the work of Steve Saunders for Sublime Text m68k extension, it's available at https://github.com/stevenjs/M68k-Assembly.
 Some keywords have been added to be more accurate with the Amiga assembly.

+### Inline documentation
+Contains a set of markdown documentations for m68k instructions and basic libraries of the Amiga.

 ### Document Formatting
 #### Format a document